 Information, including mapped noise contours from a suitable acoustic model, should be submitted based on the proposed generation of noise.
-The potential environmental harm of noise and vibration at all potentially sensitive receptors, in particular, any place of work or residence should be quantified in terms of objectives (defined in the EPP (Air)), standards and indicators to be achieved.
+The potential environmental harm of noise and vibration at all potentially sensitive receptors should be quantified in terms of objectives, standards and indicators to be achieved.
 Particular consideration should be given to emissions of low-frequency noise; that is, noise with components below 200Hz.
 The assessment should also include environmental impacts on terrestrial and marine animals and avifauna, particularly migratory species.
 Proposed measures for the minimisation or elimination of impacts should be provided, including details and illustrations of any screening, lining, enclosing or bunding.
 A discussion should be provided of timing schedules for construction and operations with respect to minimising environmental nuisance and harm from noise.
-Reference should also be made to the EPA Guideline: Planning for Noise Control.